jackbarrile/Spruce-Production-Log-Parser/README.md

 >
 > /index.html,04a5d9a7-0a76-47a8-abd3-9e39a1abce50,2017-09-28T19:38:59+00:00

 This program is written in Kotlin (JVM) and built using Maven.
-[Packaging & Running] instructions below
+[Running] instructions below

 Running
 ------------